Path-Check/safeplaces-ct-frontend/README.md

 REACT_APP_GOOGLE_PLACES_LANGUAGE=en
 REACT_APP_MAPBOX_KEY=MAPBOX_API_KEY
 REACT_APP_API_URL=REACT_APP_API_URL
-PA11Y_LOGIN_EMAIL= any valid onboarded account login email for the current API PA11Y_LOGIN_PASSWORD= any valid onboarded account login password for the current API
+PA11Y_LOGIN_EMAIL= any valid onboarded account login email for the current API.
+Ideally the account should be a super user.
+PA11Y_LOGIN_PASSWORD= any valid onboarded account login password for the current API.
+Ideally the account should be a super user.
 ```

 ## Available Scripts